 Sitting at your desk all day doesn’t constitute a very healthy lifestyle, often making you gain weight and giving you a feeling of sluggishness.
-Of course, you can go to the gym on a regular basis to improve your fitness, but you can also try singing!
+Of course, you can go to the gym on a regular basis to improve your fitness, but you can also try and improve your fitness by singing!

 I don’t mean that you should break out into song at your desk, but joining a choir is a great way to add another dimension to your life and get fit.
 So instead of going straight home after work and sitting down in front of the TV at night, why not join our choir?

 How can you improve your fitness by singing?